TopshamExchange/dotTopsham/README.md

 echo Done.

-The above code may work on Win10+ machines.
+The above code (copied into a .bat file and executed with ADMINISTRATOR rights) may work on Win10+ machines.

-Otherwise you could rename / overwrite your hosts file, and copy the contents of topsham.hosts at the bottom?
+Otherwise you could open the 'hosts' file WITH ADMINISTRATOR ACCESS then copy and paste the contents of 'topsham.hosts' ^^ to the bottom of that file.
-... good luck with that.
+Save 'hosts', and restart your browser.